SPARQL-Anything/sparql.anything/formats/JSON.md

 ### `json.path`

 !!! note
+    The `json.path` option is only recommended if users need to filter a large JSON file, for example, in combination with the `slice` option.
-    The `json.path` option will pre-process the JSON before the execution of the query.
+    It will pre-process the JSON before the execution of the query.
     In most cases, it is easier to query the JSON using a triple pattern, as in the [example described before](#Example).

 #### Description